 What are the Major Cost Components in Last Mile Delivery?

 1) Field Force

 Last mile delivery can often get unpredictable.
 Some days, the deliveries could be fewer, whereas last mile deliveries could spike up during festive times or occasions.
 The company needs to ensure there is ample staff available to move and service last mile delivery requests on any given day.
 Every resource adds to the cost, so it is a great challenge for companies to utilize its field force to ensure both profitability and uninterrupted service.

 1) Smart Warehousing

 Traditionally, warehouses used to mostly be situated on the outskirts of the actual delivery zone.
 The trend is now changing as hyperlocal and on-demand deliveries are rising in number.
 A good way to save on delivery costs is to reduce the distance a parcel has to cover.
-Having a warehouse smartly placed somewhere in the middle of the urban centres makes it easy for it to travel to the customer and meet the shorter delivery time window.
+Having a warehouse smartly placed somewhere in the middle of the urban centers makes it easy to travel to the customer and meet the shorter delivery time window.
 Likewise, if the percentage of deliveries is more from extended suburbs, it would only make sense to have a warehouse placed somewhere around.

 2) Route Optimization

 Making your delivery routes efficient is another way to optimize the costs of your last mile delivery.
 In the absence of a route optimization software, your field force is left without much control at their disposal.
 Dynamic routing software enables your field force to choose the best beat-plan taking into account variable factors like traffic congestion, ETAs, and unforeseen weather conditions.
 Automated beat plans also help mitigate your expenditure on fuel costs and save time wasted on re-routing.
 Route optimization plays a big role in making your last mile efficient and cost-effective.